Cities of Bloomington, Edina & Richfield

-- Healthier Options in Bloomington, Edina and Richfield (PDF: 216KB/1 page)
+- Healthier options in Bloomington, Edina and Richfield (PDF)

-- Farmers bring more fruits and veggies to Bloomington and Richfield (PDF: 556KB/1 page)
+- Farmers bring more fruits and veggies to Bloomington and Richfield (PDF)

-- Alternative school students winners with porcupine sliders (PDF: 239KB/1 page)
+- Alternative school students winners with porcupine sliders (PDF)

 SHIP helps boost learning in two elementary schools: This is a two-part video series highlighting the ways Oak Grove and Westwood Elementary Schools are working with SHIP to improve student health and academic success.

 How Bloomington, Edina and Richfield are improving the health of their communities